paulrobustelli/AR_ligand_binding/README.md

 https://www.dropbox.com/s/yyv6n5bkvmoq01x/Trajectory_Files_9.27.22.zip?dl=0

-Trajectories and Gromacs Input Files Can be Downloaded here:
+Trajectories, Gromacs Input Files, and All analysis code can be Downloaded here:

 https://doi.org/10.5281/zenodo.7120845

-After downloading the trajectories, simply put the trajectories folder into the same place as the notebooks, and run.
+After downloading the trajectories,  put the trajectories folder into the directory as the notebooks and run.